|From Topic Boundaries to Omission|

-Valerie Dively is Professor, Department of Interpretation, Gallaudet University, Washington, DC.
+Valerie Dively is a professor in the Department of Interpretation at Gallaudet University.

-Risa Shaw is an instructor and Chair, Department of Interpretation, Gallaudet University, Washington, DC.
+Risa Shaw is an associate professor in the Department of Linguistics at Gallaudet University.

 ISBN 978-1-56368-640-5, ISSN 1545-7613, 6 x 9 paperback, 256 pages, 20 tables, 8 figures, 36 photographs, references, index